openplantpathology/OpenPlantPathology/content/post/2019-01-09-a-plant-pathologist-s-guide-to-writing-your-first-r-package.md

 to highlight some of the newer tools that are now available for getting started.

+Of course you are free to join our
+[Slack workgroup](http://r-pkgs.had.co.nz/data.html) as well and ask questions.
+A few of us have experience with different types of R packages and are happy to offer support.
+If you wish to join, flick us an e-mail at
+<openplantpathology@gmail.com> and we will send you an invite link.

-If anything is not clear or you think I have left something important out, please leave a comment below and let me know.
+If anything is not clear or you think I have left something important out, please leave a comment below or join our Slack group and let me know.